dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 ### BasicCourse Class (`src/objects/BasicCourse.js`)

-Responsible for generating the space-themed course:
+Responsible for generating the course:
-- Creates a single, focused hole in space
+- Creates a single, focused hole
 - Defines fairway with contrasting border
 - Implements the hole with proper physics
 - Provides hole position information

 Key methods:
-- `createFairway()`: Generates the glowing green fairway with border
+- `createFairway()`: Generates the fairway with contrasting border
 - `createHoleAt()`: Creates the hole with proper physics and visuals
 - `getHolePosition()`: Returns the position of the hole
 - `getHoleStartPosition()`: Returns the starting (tee) position